BleuBleu/FamiStudio/Docs/docs/config.md

 * **Allow Sequencer Vertical Scrolling** : If enabled and the ideal height above cannot be achieve (usually because there are too many channels), will allow vertically scrolling in the sequencer instead of going above the ideal size.

-* **Show FamiTracker Stop Notes**: When using FamiTracker tempo mode, display implicity stop notes (whenever a note ends without being interrupted by another note) as little triangles.
+* **Show FamiTracker Stop Notes**: When using FamiTracker tempo mode, display implicit stop notes (whenever a note ends without being interrupted by another note) as little triangles.
 This makes it easier to set note delays for those.

 * **Show Piano Roll View Range**: Displays a yellow rectangle in the sequencer representing the view range of the piano roll.